medxchange/MedXChangeIntegrationAPIDocumentation/endpoints/patient_fields/insertorupdatepatientfield.md

 ## Description

-Insert or update a patient field, with the ability to automatically assign the patient field to all physicians.
+Insert or update a patient field.

 ***